JordanHardie/Image-index-like-photshop/README.md

-How to download:
+How to Download:

-  - Hit the big green code button and select the download ZIP option.
+    Click the green "Code" button and choose the "Download ZIP" option.
-  - Extract the files to another folder, just make sure that the python programs and the input are in the same folder.
+    Extract the files to a new folder, ensuring that the Python scripts and the input files are located in the same directory.

-How to use:
+How to Use:

-  - The program will convert the 'image.jpg' using the custom_palette.act.
+    The program will automatically convert 'image.jpg' using the 'custom_palette.act'.
-  - If you are using an existing ACT file then simply drop the file in the same directory as the python files and rename it to 'custom_palette.act'.
+    If you have an existing ACT file, place it in the same directory as the Python scripts and rename it to 'custom_palette.act'.
-  - Otherwise you can generate an ACT file by using the act_palette_generator.py program.
-By default, it makes an ACT file with red, green, blue and black only.
+    To generate a new ACT file, run the act_palette_generator.py script.
+By default, it creates an ACT file containing only red, green, blue, and black.
+You can easily modify this palette to include other colors or change the file format it accepts, such as switching from JPG to PNG.
-    But it's pretty easy to modify the table to whatever you desire.
-Same goes for it only accepting jpg files, you can just change it to accept png files or whatever, it should just work.

 Details:

-  - The example image can be found at https://commons.wikimedia.org/wiki/File:Yuji_jinja_shrine_20190114_01.jpg
+    The example image can be found here[https://commons.wikimedia.org/wiki/File:Yuji_jinja_shrine_20190114_01.jpg].
-  - The example image was converted with the 'custom_palette.act' and 'output_image.png' is the corresponding output.
-    The same image was also converted with the 'example_custom_palette.act' and likewise the 'example_output_image.png' is the output for that.
+    The image was converted using 'custom_palette.act', resulting in 'output_image.png'.
+Additionally, the image was converted using 'example_custom_palette.act', producing 'example_output_image.png' as the output.